triton-inference-server/pytriton/examples/nemo_megatron_gpt_multinode/README.md

 Server script will:
 1. Ensure model and tokenizer data are downloaded
 2. Load downloaded model and initialize environment for it
-3. Start pytriton server on listening on [configured ports](../../docs/deploying_models.md#configuring-triton).
+3. Start PyTriton server on listening on [configured ports](../../docs/deploying_models.md#configuring-triton).

    In this example HTTP endpoint will listen on 8000 port and thanks to [Docker port publishing](https://docs.docker.com/config/containers/container-networking/#published-ports)